Aiogara

 Nouns and Pronouns

-Pronouns are relatively regular:
+Pronouns are relatively regular to most languages.

 na - First person feminine